 By June Edmund was on leave, back home visiting his family.
 The Burnley News (23 June) reported, somewhat breathlessly, that ‘Sgt.
 Pape, who looks in the pink of condition, has recently returned from exceedingly strenuous and dangerous work in the Somme district where he has had some almost miraculous escapes’.
 It also notes that he was shortly to return to Wimbledon Camp (although another later report mentions Pirbright in Surrey) to undergo officer training.
 His commission came through in either late October or November 1917.
 He would no longer serve with the QWRs.

 In January 1918 the war diary for the 2/5th Battalion, Manchester Regiment (part of 199th Brigade, 66th Division), based near Ypres, notes soldiers who have been in hospital and had ‘Re-joined the battalion during the month…’.
 Edmund appears mistakenly as one of these, but crossed through, with a pencilled correction marking him instead as ‘(new)’.
 This confused reference is the only time he is mentioned individually: he is not even in the following month’s usual list of battalion officers.
 Such errors and omissions suggest the underlying difficulties facing the organisation of the British Expeditionary Force at the time, when a shortage of men meant many distinct battalions and regiments were combined into new ‘composite’ battalions.
 The price of this was the loss of their identity but also, and more importantly, the restructure could not conceal that some divisions remained under strength.
-The need for relatively experienced men, such as Edmund, must have been considerable, but even so there was little time for the wide-ranging changes to bed-in – with many 199th Brigade officers seemingly on courses or leave – when the German army suddenly launched their Spring Offensive on the foggy morning of 21 March.
+The need for relatively experienced men, such as Edmund, must have been considerable, but even so there was little time for the wide-ranging changes to bed-in and faces to become familiar- with many 199th Brigade officers seemingly on courses or leave – when the German army suddenly launched their Spring Offensive on the foggy morning of 21 March.

 The 2/5th Manchesters joined other battalions in the Fifth Army in an area almost halfway between Amiens (British) and St Quentin (German).
 At the start of the German attack they were holding the front line near Villeret Ridge, but were unable to prevent fresh and well-prepared German forces breaking through time and again over the next few days.
 On the 23 March the Manchesters were ordered to hold the bridge-head at Barleux, but disorganisation grew as they, and the other battalions, sustained many losses – some apparently under ‘friendly fire’ because of poor visibility and, perhaps, panic.
 The Brigade war diary from 27 March shows its battalions ordered to retreat again and again westwards as they were repeatedly almost surrounded, while the last entry for the month lists Edmund as one of sixty-three missing officers.